garrandall/popular-music-data/tracks/who-dat-j--cole.md

-a couple of yall aint took a field trip to the hood ay me I'm fresh prince I'm will smith to the hood Baby! aint sayin names but we not the same all that money and the fame dont change the fact that u lame might wanna grab you a chain wanna tip up your hat might wanna purchase some game homie your shit is so wack!!! i got my finger on the trigger tell that nigga hold datt boy I'm picture perfect baby you can check the Kodak hey so anything you can do I can do better
+a couple of yall aint took a field trip to the hood ay me I'm fresh prince I'm will smith to the hood Baby! aint sayin names but we not the same all that money and the fame don't change the fact that u lame might wanna grab you a chain wanna tip up your hat might wanna purchase some game homie your shit is so wack! i got my finger on the trigger tell that nigga hold datt boy I'm picture perfect baby you can check the Kodak hey so anything you can do I can do better